Updated: 12th November @ 3:36pm (UTC)

 Sub-surface – high-yield deposits that sit just below the surface of an asteroid, requiring blasting charges to dig out

 Deep core – an asteroid with a treasure trove of resources at its core, needing to be cracked open to reach.

-The first thing to talk about is Analysis Mode, a new HUD mode allowing players to locate these new deposits, as well as granting access to all the new modules and functionality.
+This new HUD mode allows players to locate these new deposits, as well as granting access to all the new modules and functionality.